Irene Kerwin

-Irene Kerwin (born November 3, 1925) is a former All-American Girls Professional Baseball League player.
+Helen Irene Kerwin (November 3, 1925 – November 29, 2023) was an All-American Girls Professional Baseball League player.
 Listed at 5' 7", 130 lb., she batted and threw right handed.
 She was dubbed 'Pepper' by her teammates.

 Background

 Born in Peoria, Illinois, Irene Kerwin only played during one season in the All American League for her home team in 1949.

 Kerwin started to play organized softball at some point between eighth grade and high school graduation.
 At age 14, she played for the Farrow Chix for a couple of years before working at Caterpillar and playing for its fast-pitch softball team in an industrial league.

 During that time, a common practice was to recruit people to play for Caterpillar based on their athletic skill level and offer them employment.
 As a result, the Pekin Lettes softball team sponsored by Caterpillar was a huge success in Peoria, as they won several Illinois State Championships over the course of many seasons and entertained crowds, while averaging over 5,000 fans per game.

+Kerwin died in Peoria on November 27, 2023, at the age of 98.